Get all the latest data for Palma de Mallorca

 Is new construction failing to keep up in Palma de Mallorca as of 2026?

-As of early 2026, new construction in Palma de Mallorca is clearly failing to keep up with household demand, which is why prices have surged to record levels and why the regional government has introduced emergency land measures.
+As of 2026, new construction in Palma de Mallorca is still failing to keep up with household demand, even if permits and approvals are improving from a weak base.

 Will it be easy to sell later in Palma de Mallorca as of 2026?